shubhs-1/book-shop/README.md

 ## Assumptions
 1. Book titles are distinct.
-2. Currency is uniform across all books available.
+2. Book prices/rates are defined in single currency.
-3. A book to buy is always present in the list of available books.
+3. Books to buy are present in the list/catalogue of available books.

 ## Requirements